funnybrum/sharp_eye_V2/README.md

 Runs in a Docker container on x86 machine.
 Frames are extracted from video stream and frame rate can be up to tens of snapshots per second.

 This is V2.
 V1 is available [here](github.com/funnybrum/sharp_eye).
-It was running on Raspberry Pi 2 and was designed for constraint system resources.
+It was running on Raspberry Pi 2 and was designed for constrained system resources.

 ## Architecture
 The application is running inside an Ubnutu based Docker container.
 There are multiple Python3 processes running inside: